stfsy/go-api-key/README.md

 - Use your own random ID generator and token hasher, or use the secure defaults.
 - Parse and validate API keys.

+## Usage
+- Use the library to create an API key.
+- Store the `ShortToken` and the `LongTokenHash` in your database.
+- Send the `LongToken` to the user / client.

 ## Installation

 ```sh